sellout/sellout.github.com/_posts/2015-02-23-functor-all-the-types.md

 The first step was simple – we’ve replaced the recursive reference with a new type parameters (aka, generics/templates/whatever).
 Like with the function case, trying to pass the type itself as the parameter gets us into infinite regression, so we need something like the Y combinator.
 The basic form for this is `Fix` (there are some useful more restricted versions called `Mu` and `Nu`, but we’re not going to worry about those right now).

 This shape of a data structure is known as a “functor”.
-There’s not much to a functor except for the function `map :: Functor f => (a -> b) -> f a -> f b` (which, for those without Haskell experience si a function that takes a function from `a` to `b` and then a functor “containing” `a`s and returns a functor “containing” `b`s – `List` is a common functor, so if you replace `f` with `List`, you can see what you might normally think of as the `map` function).
+There’s not much to a functor except for the function `map :: Functor f => (a -> b) -> f a -> f b` (which, for those without Haskell experience is a function that takes a function from `a` to `b` and then a functor “containing” `a`s and returns a functor “containing” `b`s – `List` is a common functor, so if you replace `f` with `List`, you can see what you might normally think of as the `map` function).

 Unlike with the function case, where we picked up on the Y combinator because recursion wasn’t available to us, here we can use the recursive form of `Fix` directly: `newtype Fix f = Fix (f (Fix f))`.
 One thing to note here is that the first and third `Fix` refer to the type name (the first defines it, the third is the recursive reference), while the second `Fix` is the name of the constructor to create a value of type `Fix f`.